Is Waste Management Inc. (WM) a Keeper?

-Waste Management Inc. (NYSE:WM) went up by 1.09% from its latest closing price compared to the recent 1-year high of $126.79.
-The company’s stock price has collected -0.23% of loss in the last five trading sessions.
-MarketWatch.com reported 6 hours ago that Waste Management Inc. stock rises Thursday, outperforms market
+Waste Management Inc. (NYSE:WM) went up by 1.77% from its latest closing price compared to the recent 1-year high of $125.76.
+The company’s stock price has collected -0.30% of loss in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Waste Management Inc. stock outperforms competitors on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.